acumos/system-integration/docs/z2a/installation-guide.rst

 To perform an installation of MLWB, we will need to perform the following steps:

+1. set the ACUMOS_HOME environment variable
-1. Change directory into the ``z2a/2-plugins`` directory
+2. Change directory into the ``z2a/2-plugins`` directory
-2. Execute the ``2-plugins.sh`` script which install the MLWB dependencies and the MLWB components
+3. Execute the ``2-plugins.sh`` script which install the MLWB dependencies and the MLWB components

 .. code-block:: bash